The first time I heard that there is no such thing as failure, only feedback; honestly, I wanted to brain the person who said it.

-Did they not know how I felt?
-Yes, that’s right, a complete failure… And downright miserable to boot.
+Did they not know how I felt.
+Yes, that’s right, a complete failure, nothing, nobody and worthless… And downright miserable to boot.

-Watching things seemingly go wrong feels pretty horrible.
+Of course, it’s true; it is feedback, but watching things seemingly go wrong feels pretty horrible.
 Sleepless nights might ensue as your mind rattles around like an unbalanced washing machine.
-How did I get it so wrong???

 What happens to you when you see, feel or hear something about you which screams FAILURE?

 What is your first reaction?
-Go there, feel it, now!
+Go there.
+Feel it.
 Grab your journal and make some notes.
 Take time to reflect.

-I ask you to do that because by feeling it, you will know when those physical feelings come at you again.
-Quickly followed by those yukky thoughts that come tumbling into your head in a nanosecond.
+I ask you to do that because in feeling it, you will know when those emotional and physical feelings come at you again and the sort of thoughts that will come tumbling into your head in a nanosecond.

-Especially if the failure felt like it was delivered by someone who was not mindful with their delivery.
+Especially if the failure felt like it was delivered by someone who was not careful with their delivery.

-The same thing can happen even if it is just you on your lonesome.
-Imagine typing away, you don’t have autosave on, and you haven’t Ctrl S’d your document when disaster strikes, and it all goes…
+The same thing happens if it is just you on your lonesome.
+Imagine typing away, you don’t have autosave on, and you haven’t Ctrl S’d your document when disaster strikes and it all goes…

-Luckily for mum, I back her books up.
-So all she had to do was re-do the edits she’d done.
-I encouragingly said, “just imagine, mum, round one was a practice run.
-It’ll be better this time.”
+Luckily for Mum, I back her books up.
+So, all she had to do was edit the edits she’d done again.
+I encouraging said, just imagine, mum, round one was a practice run.
+It’ll be better this time.

 But poor mum felt like a fool and a failure.